bollu/bollu.github.io/README.txt

 - So we only need to solve the recurrence with $a[0][0], a[0][1], a[1][0]$.

-# I like piano sonatas
+# I Like Piano Sonatas

 - Turns out, sonatas [such as this one](https://www.youtube.com/watch?v=7QgT4_e8PTg&list=RDQM0Muak0fLvAQ&start_radio=1) contain clever ideas, well packaged.